Computer Security for Kids — Stay Safe in the Digital World!

 💻 For Older Kids (11–17)

-Fun Fact: The first computer virus was created in 1986 as an experiment, but now we fight millions of them every day!
+The first computer virus was created in 1986 as an experiment — now we fight millions of new threats every single day!

 📱 Old Software